LEI Number Registration Application

 In most circumstances, the company data is automatically gathered from the Companies House.
-If you apply for an LEI number for a Pension Scheme or a Trust, please upload a document (Trust deed) to verify the legal address, Trust/Scheme name and the signing authority for the entity.
+If you apply for an LEI code for a Pension Scheme or a Trust, please upload a document (Trust deed) to verify the legal address, Trust/Scheme name and the signing authority for the entity.

 2. Submit the LEI number registration application form and pay with credit card or PayPal account.